crowlsyong/rcr/README.md

 **https://risk.markets**

-This is an app for [Manifold Markets](https://manifold.markets) that calculates a user's credit score based on their account activity and can also estimate loan insurance fees for underwriting purposes.
+This is an app for [Manifold Markets](https://manifold.markets) that calculates a user's credit score based on their account information and activity.
 It provides fast analysis via a clean interface powered by Deno and Fresh.
+It can also estimate loan insurance fees.
 It also generates credit history charts.

 ## ✨ Features